superctr/buram/README.md

 ### Examples
 Create a new archive `myarchive.brm` containing a savefile called `SONICCD`:

-	$ buram -cf myarchive.brm SONICCD.bin`
+	$ buram -cf myarchive.brm SONICCD.bin

 Check the number of free blocks in `myarchive.brm`:

 	$ buram -if myarchive.brm

+	files: 1, free blocks: 114

 List all files in `myarchive.brm`:

 	$ buram -tf myarchive.brm
 	      1    11 SONICCD

-The last two operations could be combined like this, additionally adding the `-v` flag to see information:
+The last two operations could be combined like this, additionally adding the `-v` flag to see more information:

 	$ buram -tvfi myarchive.brm
 		  1    11 SONICCD